OxfordCityCouncil/opendata/README.md

 # opendata
 This is a repository for open data sources to use with a JKAN platform

+The use of GitHub as a potential repository for open source data is also being tested.
+Learning points will be added as the project progresses

 ## Advantages

 * No hosting costs